tsduck/tsduck/src/doc/installing.md

 More details on how to build TSDuck are [available here](building.html).

-# FreeBSD, OpenBSD {#bsdinstall}
+# FreeBSD, OpenBSD, NetBSD {#bsdinstall}

-There is currently no installer for FreeBSD and OpenBSD.
+There is currently no installer for FreeBSD, OpenBSD, NetBSD.
 You need to build and install as follow:
 ~~~
 gmake -j10
 sudo gmake install